-EDI standards are generally independent of communication methods.
-That is, EDI can be transmitted using any number of methodologies, also called protocols.
-A fairly common method used today is called AS2 (Applicability Statement 2).
-AS2 provides specific security measures for data transmitted over the Internet.
+EDI standards are generally independent of communication methods and can be transmitted using any number of methods, also called protocols.
+One common way is called Applicability Statement 2 or AS2